-Set in the rolling green hills of a cherished historic landscape, home to one of the nation’s great universities, Charlottesville, has become a favorite home in recent years for young professionals, families and retired people, who are drawn to its college-town vibe, great restaurant scene, vineyards, history, and celebrated intellectual and cultural life.
+Set in the rolling green hills of a cherished historic landscape, home to one of the nation’s great universities, Charlottesville, has become a favorite home in recent years for young professionals, families and retired people, who are drawn to its college-town energy, excellent restaurant scene, vineyards, history and celebrated intellectual and cultural life.

-With a population just over 45,000 and an enviable location two hours’ drive from Washington, D.C., two or three hours from Atlantic beaches, and an easy Amtrak ride to other East Coast cities, Charlottesville offers convenience along with a tempting array of entertainment and arts options, shopping, and enough bustle to keep things interesting.
+With a population of just over 45,000 and an enviable location two hours’ drive from Washington, D.C., two or three hours from Atlantic beaches such as Virginia Beach and the Outer Banks, or the Amtrak to other East Coast cities.
+Charlottesville offers convenience, a tempting array of entertainment and arts options, shopping, and enough bustle to keep things interesting.

-No. 5 on our list of 2018 Top 100 Best Places to Live, Charlottesville ranked high in nearly every measure of what makes a great community, but especially shone in the areas of amenities, education, health and infrastructure.
+No. 22 on our list of 2022 Top 100 Best Places to Live, Charlottesville ranked high in nearly every measure of what makes a great community but especially shone in the areas of amenities, education, health and infrastructure.

 The city’s opportunities for entertainment and recreation are plentiful, too.
 The rich experiences provided by the presence of the University of Virginia can’t be overstated, from music to film festivals to theater and more.
-Charlottesville’s downtown mall is a fixture of its dining, entertainment and retail scene, and has become perhaps the city’s most popular meeting place for students and non-students alike.
+Charlottesville’s Historic Downtown Mall is a fixture of its dining, entertainment and retail scene and has become perhaps the city’s most popular meeting place for students and non-students.
 More than 120 retail shops and numerous restaurants keep the mall bustling, as do venues for music, theater and film.
-The city has partnered with various organizations to foster the arts, from the Union Bank & Trust Pavilion to the restored old Paramount Theater.
+In addition, the city has partnered with various organizations to foster the arts, from the Ting Pavilion to the restored old Paramount Theater.

 Investing in Education

 Education, too, is important to the long-term health of the area’s economy, Jones believes.
 In addition to opportunities for higher education through UVA and its outreach to the community, Charlottesville maintains a highly rated public school system that non-residents are willing to pay tuition to attend.
-The system is intentional in its efforts to meet the differing needs of students, offering plenty of Advance Placement classes for high schoolers and pre-school programs for 3- and 4-year-olds to prepare them for kindergarten.
-The city also recently decided to spend $4 million on upgrading STEM (science, technology, engineering and math) facilities in its middle and high schools.
+Moreover, the system is intentional in its efforts to meet the differing needs of students, offering plenty of Advanced Placement classes for high schoolers and preschool programs for 3- and 4-year-olds to prepare them for kindergarten.
+The city also has significantly invested in the future of STEM education; in 2016, the school system put forth $4 million on upgrading STEM (science, technology, engineering and math) facilities in its middle and high schools.